Leaking Issues 3 Weeks Post-Ileostomy: Need Advice

 Littlefish

 Hi Kimy, I am roughly 9 months post-surgery.
-Had frequent leaks the first few months while stoma size was evolving.
+I had frequent leaks the first few months while stoma size was evolving.
 Finally found that convex pouches worked much better for me than flat.
 Was happy when size became consistent, and I could start using precut.
-Like others suggested to me; make sure area is clean and dry, use skin barrier liberally, powder just around stoma, and a place the sealing ring or paste around the opening edge of the flange first before fitting over stoma.
+Like others suggested to me; make sure the area is clean and dry, use skin barrier liberally, powder just around the stoma, and place the sealing ring or paste around the opening edge of the flange first before fitting over the stoma.
 Hold firmly against the skin for a few minutes after installing.
 A belt or support belt helps me when active.
 Just suggestions.
 Don't be afraid to experiment and find a routine best for you.
-Confident you will work thing out very quickly. fish
+Confident you will work things out very quickly.
+Fish

 JVM261

 Maybe take an anti-diarrheal medication prescribed by your doctor to see if that helps.
-But the underlining issue is finding the right fit.
-I have some Weeks where I go where nothing is wrong and then sometimes I have leaks twice in a week after not having anything for three weeks.
-It’s very hit or miss sometimes and sometimes you just have to go with the punches.
-But I would talk to a ostomy nurse.
+But the underlying issue is finding the right fit.
+I have some weeks where nothing is wrong, and then sometimes I have leaks twice in a week after not having anything for three weeks.
+It's very hit or miss sometimes, and sometimes you just have to go with the punches.
+But I would talk to an ostomy nurse.
 It will get better.
 Hang on.

 Beachboy

-3 weeks post op, your body is still adjusting to your new normal.
+Three weeks post-op, your body is still adjusting to your new normal.
 Try different brands of wafer/bag.
-Try 2 piece system, one piece system.
-Barrier rings, convex wafer.
-You gotta find what works for you.
+Try a two-piece system, one-piece system, barrier rings, or convex wafer.
+You have to find what works for you.

 Is the skin around your stoma flat?
-Are there any skin creases, bulges?
+Are there any skin creases or bulges?

 When you remove a used wafer, look at the sealing area.
 Note where the leak was.
 Next time you remove a used wafer, see if the leak is in the same area.
 If so, you can stick a piece of moldable barrier ring on your skin in that area.
 Then install your new wafer.